Style and Design

 An attractive, great value hexagonal corner summerhouse with an apex roof, the Gazebo is ideal for the corner of the garden or elsewhere.
 A feeling of light and space is created by the large Georgian style windows and three quarter glazed door.

 The Gazebo is built of 12mm tongue and groove shiplap northern European high grade pine with a 12mm tongue and groove floor and 11mm solid sheet roofing covered with mineral felt.
-The windows are glazed in 3mm horticultural glass - though some sellers offer toughened glass - and the floor is mounted on 34 x 34mm joists.
+The windows are glazed in 3mm horticultural glass - though some sellers such as Wickes offer toughened glass - and the floor is mounted on 34 x 34mm joists.
 The door is secured by a ring gate latch.
 The building is guaranteed for one year with a conditional ten year anti-rot warranty.

 The summerhouse measures 2.156 x 1.867 metres (7'x6') in external hexagonal (six sided) area with a height of 2.618 metres (8'7'') at the peak and 1.810 metres (5'11'') at the eaves.
 The door opening is 1.616 x 0.676 metres (5'4'' x 2'3'').